Japan in May: When it comes to visiting Japan, May is an ideal time to explore the country.

 Attending a sumo tournament is a must-do for any sports fan visiting Japan.

-Sumo is the national sport of Japan and has a long and fascinating history.
+Sumo is Japan’s national sport and has a long and fascinating history.

 You can watch the wrestlers compete in person at one of the six annual tournaments, which take place in January, March, May, July, September, and November.